School of Education & Social Policy: Undergraduate Program

 All education students have multiple opportunities to gain in-depth observational and practical experiences within a classroom or site which best fits a student’s area of interest.
 Students begin to develop their own philosophy, create a portfolio and establish meaningful, professional relationships within their placement sites.

-The School of Education programs are accredited by the Massachusetts Department of Elementary and Secondary Education (DESE).
+The School of Education & Social Policy programs are accredited by the Massachusetts Department of Elementary and Secondary Education (DESE).